 We offer the first security analysis of cache compression, a promising architectural technique that is likely to appear in future mainstream processors.
-We find that cache compression is insecure because the compressibility of a cache line reveals information about its contents.
-Compressed caches introduce a new side channel that is especially insidious, as simply storing data transmits information about it.
+We find that cache compression has novel security implications because the compressibility of a cache line reveals information about its contents.
+Compressed caches introduce a new side channel that is especially insidious, as simply storing data transmits information about the data.
 We present two techniques that make attacks on compressed caches practical.
 Pack+Probe allows an attacker to learn the compressibility of victim cache lines, and Safecracker leaks secret data efficiently by strategically changing the values of nearby data.
 Our evaluation on a proof-of-concept application shows that, on a representative compressed cache architecture, Safecracker lets an attacker compromise an 8-byte secret key in under 10 ms. Even worse, Safecracker can be combined with latent memory safety vulnerabilities to leak a large fraction of program memory.

 ASJC Scopus subject areas